2i2c-org/team-compass/practices/development.md

 Friday
 : By the end of the day, team members should have completed all of their deliverables for that week.
-  Each team member fills out a status update to share the major things they worked on, and note any unexpected challenges or blockers.
+  Each team member fills out a **team sync update** to share the major things they worked on, and note any unexpected challenges or blockers.

 (coordination:deliverables)=
 ## Deliverables